 Number of study places

 Exchange: One.
-Students from several academic diciplines can apply (natural sciences, landscape architecture, economy, environment, plant sciences, ingeneering, agriculture and others).
+Students from several academic disciplines can apply (natural sciences, landscape architecture, economy, environment, plant sciences, ingineering, agriculture and others).

 Applicants with the best average grades upon sending their applications.

 Upper Secondary school (‘videregående’ in Norwegian): Average minimum grade of 4.

 Autumn semester: end of August – mid December.

 Spring semester: mid January - mid May.

 Bachelor students: fulltime studies 12 credits correspond to 30 NMBU credits.

 NOTE: It can be problematic to do 600-level courses.